 HAZLETON – Concerned over the living conditions at the Kadima Rehabilitation and Nursing Home, Rep. Tarah Toohil (R-Luzerne) today called on the Pennsylvania Department of Health to immediately transfer its 31 patients to another facility.

-HARRISBURG – Legislation sponsored by Rep. Tarah Toohil (R-Luzerne) that would strengthen criminal investigations into sexual abuse passed unanimously in the House of Representatives today.
-House Bill 1171 now moves to the Senate for consideration.
+HARRISBURG – Legislation sponsored by Rep. Tarah Toohil (R-Luzerne) that would protect living organ donors in Pennsylvania was unanimously approved by the House Insurance Committee on Tuesday.
+House Bill 203 now moves to the full House of Representatives for consideration.